GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ##### Monitoring and logs-based metrics

-Cloud Logging lets you define metrics based on information in structured logs.
-For example, you can count the number of log entries containing a particular message or extract latency info from log records.
-These "logs-based metrics" can then be charted with Cloud Monitoring.
-For details, see ["Using logs-based metrics"](https://cloud.google.com/logging/docs/logs-based-metrics/).

-Cloud Logging defines some logs-based metrics, but you can also create your own.
-To see the available metrics, select **Logging> Logs-based metrics** from the navigation panel.
-You see a summary of the system-provided and user-defined logs-based metrics:
+Cloud Logging provides default, logs-based system metrics, but you can also create your own (see [Using logs-based metrics](https://cloud.google.com/logging/docs/logs-based-metrics/)).
+To see available metrics, select **Logging > Logs-based metrics** from the navigation panel.
+You should see both system metrics and some user-defined, logs-based metrics created in Sandbox.

 ![image](./images/user-guide/22-lbms.png)